 Field or Button Description Site-code Deployment site identifier.
 Status The status of a site can be active or inactive.
-The status is shown in both the Site table and Site folder. Туре Type of deployment: Runtime, Development, Query, Source, or Partner.
+The status is shown in both the Site table and Site folder.
+Type Type of deployment: Runtime, Development, Query, Source, or Partner.
 The type of deployment determines the content of the deployment, including whether or not the source is encrypted.
 Site Notes User notes about the site.
-Site Compile Parameters This editor contains one or more compile parameters that should be added to the compile statements for procedures compiled at the remote site.
+Site Compile Parameters This editor contains one or more compile parameters that should added to the compile statements for procedures compiled at the remote site.
 Workspace and module compile parameters are ignored when building a deployment.
 You cannot have module-by-module control of your site's compile parameters.
-If a PCODE object's compile parameters are set to override the

-Field or Button Description Workspace compile parameters, then they also override the site compile parameters.
+If a PCODE object's compile parameters are set to override the Workspace compile parameters, then they also override the site compile parameters.
 The site compile parameters are ignored.
-Otherwise, the PCODE object's compile parameters are used in addition to the site compile parameters.
-Check now button This button checks the contents of the Site Compile parameters editor to ensure that the parameters are valid OpenEdge compile statement parameters.
+Otherwise, the PCODE object's compile parameters are used in

+Field or Button Description addition to the site compile parameters.